 Lower CO2 footprint

 In a study published in June 2019 by the Norwegian research organisation SINTEF, Chief Scientist Dr. Elizabeth Lindstad concluded that the continued use of heavy fuel oil (HFO) with a scrubber emits less greenhouse gas emissions as compared to marine gas oil (MGO) and LNG fuel.
 This is due to the energy consumption required during the refining and desulphurisation process.

 Installing a SOx scrubber also saves operational costs, since you can continue to use HFO after the IMO 2020 regulations went into effect, instead of switching to more expensive compliant fuels.

 Emissions of particulate matter (PM) from combustion of fuel oils can cause severe health effects.
 It is estimated that approximately 3% of deaths from cardiopulmonary disease and 5% from lung cancer are attributable to PM emissions globally.

 The particle size influences how hazardous the PM emissions are for human health.
 The World Health Organization has set the limit of PM exposure of fine particles (PM2.5) to be half of the exposure limit of larger particles (PM10), indicating that the toxicity of particulate matter increases with decreasing particle size.
 Combustion of compliant fuels containing refined products emits more of the finer particles as compared to HFO.

 When operating on HFO with a scrubber, close to 75% by mass of the PM emissions from combustion is captured by the scrubber.
-The number of particles emitted by ships sailing on MGO is more than 2 times higher than from ships operating on HFO with a scrubber.
+The number of particles emitted by vessels sailing on MGO is more than 2 times higher than from vessels operating on HFO with a scrubber.